LaureBrenot/msnoise_mutations/moving_ref/README.md

 - The last reconstructed value before the gap is used as anchor
 - If $\Delta\delta v/v(t)$ is NaN at the gap boundary, the anchor is carried forward unchanged
-- This correctly accounts for velocity steps that occur during data gaps, consistent with the text description for the `auto/auto` case
+- This recovers the net velocity change across the gap, the total difference between the last pre-gap and first post-gap stack, but temporal variations within the gap are not resolved.